cy33hc/ps4-ezremote-client/README.md

 ## Features ##
  - Transfer files back and forth between PS4 and FTP/SMB/WebDAV server
  - Install Remote Packages from connected WebDAV server
+ - Install Remote Packages for FTP/SMB if HTTP server setup on same host sharing same folder as FTP/SMB
+   - If Remote Package Install is not possible, optionally the user can choose to download package to PS4 local drive and install
  - Install packages from PS4 local drive **/data** folder or usb drive **/mnt/usbX**
  - Install package from Direct Links.
 Direct links are links that can be reached without being redirected to a webpage where it requires capthas or timers.
 Example of direct links are github release artifacts.
 Google shared links is the only exception since I could indirectly parse the webpage to obtain the direct links
  - Create Zip files on PS4 local drive or usb drive